sakp7/GCP_Streamlit/README.md

 2.Creating our model

-3.Building an Interface using StreaLit
+3.Building an Interface using StreamLit

 4.Deploying our model into the Google Cloud Platform using Docker and Cloud Shell